 Further, the investigator must have high-quality dissecting instruments, uncontaminated specimen collection vials, microscope slides and fixing media, and the accessories related to them, close at hand.

 The search for “silver bullet” remedies never ceases, there are at present no known shortcuts to this process.
 Determining, via objective investigation and careful documentation what is and is not causing a sufferer’s skin lesions is a crucial first step toward bringing them to a halt.
 Ineffectually guessing about the cause, while the sufferer experiments with an endless stream of remedies — many of which may worsen the sufferer’s skin condition — wastes precious time and resources.

 The author has published a separate article entitled “What’s Biting You?” that describes the usual biological suspects in some detail.
 Please refer to that paper for detailed information on those organisms.

 When Forensic Investigations Fail to Detect a Cause…

 Forensic inspections alone don’t always succeed in finding a cause.
 The investigator is not acting as a medical professional and therefore is, by definition, searching for an indirect cause that is external to the sufferer.
 When a direct cause is involved, one internal to the sufferer, the inspection fails.

-As mentioned earlier, this article is about causes behind mysterious bites, sensations of bites, and lesions that even well-conducted forensic investigations cannot detect.
+As mentioned earlier, this article is about causes behind mysterious bites, sensations of bites, and lesions that even well-conducted forensic investigations often cannot easily detect.
 Dealing with a witnessed bite, an event caused by an organism that is observed in an act that leads to a skin lesion or another human malady, and with any of the “usual biological suspects” that a forensic investigation detects, is generally uncomplicated.

 Not only do doctors and nurses know how to treat such bites and lesions, but experienced pest management personnel use similar information to devise rational extermination, mitigation, and prevention programs that stop the biting and skin disturbances emanating from them.